jcmunav63/school_library_oop/README.md

   Install Ruby LSP extension on VS Code.

-  Run your program with Run Code option innside of VS Code (Play symbol).
+  Run your program with Run Code option inside of VS Code (Play symbol).
   The output of your code will be shown on the terminal (output tab).
 ```
 ### Run your code on IRB (Interactive Ruby Shell)